Updated January 1st, 2023

 There is no admission fee to get into the Adventuredome.
 You simply walk right in, although you do have to sidestep one of those photographers who wants to take your picture behind a backdrop then sell it to you for a very high figure.

-The all-day pass ticket prices are as follows:
+The all-day pass ticket prices (without the $3 online processing fee) are as follows:

 Guests staying at Circus Circus often receive a coupon packet at check-in, good for Adventuredome discounts, Midway game discounts or both.